joecoffaro/VBA-challenge/README.md

-In this homeword challenge I was tasked with a few things
+In this homework challenge I was tasked with a few things

 in the resource file, there is a csv file containing stock data, the goal of this challenge is to: